Gift Certificates and Gift Cards

 - Try to spend the entire balance as soon as possible.

 - You will be more likely to use all of a card’s value.

-- You will reduce the chances of losing some or all of the value of the card if the issuer goes bankrupt or otherwise goes out of business.
+- You will reduce the chance of losing the value of the card if the business closes.

-- If the card can permissibly charge fees, you will reduce losing some or all of the value of the card to fees.
+- If the card can permissibly charge fees, you will reduce losing the value of the card to fees.

 - Register your gift card, when possible.
 This may help protect you in case your card is lost or stolen.